 “Intermittent oscillation’s greatest benefit is that it provides processors with another tool in their toolbox creating new and innovative products that could not be done with the previous technology”.
 Dr. Scott Whiteside, Professor, Clemson University

-Oscillating sterilizers models are identified according with a name original from Surdry with A-1XY-OS format where the:
+Oscillating sterilizers models are identified according to a name original from Surdry with A-1XY-OS format, where: